admindojo/admindojo-website/docs/intro_gettingstarted.md

     - Vagrant will now build the VM.
 The first run can take a while
 4. Type `vagrant ssh`
     - You're now inside the VM and can start the training
-5. To verfiy your solution type: `admindojo`
+5. To verfiy your solution type inside the VM: `admindojo`

 ### User and password
 - username: `vagrant`
 - password: `vagrant`

 ### System details
 The used Linux distribution can differ by training:
 - Ubuntu 18 (bionic)
     - [Official cloud-image distributed by Ubuntu](https://app.vagrantup.com/ubuntu/boxes/bionic64)

 ### shutdown, reset
 - shutdown
     - inside VM: `shutdown now`
     - outside VM, inside training directory: `vagrant halt`
 - reset
     - to completely rebuild the VM and reset the state: `vagrant destroy; vagrant up`

 ### remove VM
 - outside VM, inside training directory: `vagrant destroy`